-Are There Effective Billboards?Mar 29,2018 / Marketing Strategy
+Are There Effective Billboards?Mar 29,2018 / marketing strategy, auto dealer advertising

 Outdoor advertising holds its place throughout history.
 The first record of what are now billboards were inscriptions on the side of ancient Egyptian Pyramids.
 Illustrated outdoor advertising became a process in the 1700s.
 Today, billboards line major highways in almost every city.
 Most are large print creations but some are moving to digital.
 With the internet reigning king over advertising and marketing practices, traditional media forms must be utilized correctly in order to be effective.